 Are strictly in accordance with QTD terms laid down in the quotation/contract and overrides and supersedes any other terms by the customer.

 A non-refundable deposit will be required at the time of ordering to secure building slot and initial procurement of materials.
 The Interim payment is due on the day work commences and the balance of all monies due on completion of the project.
 Additions and alterations to the original quotation/contract value requested during a project will be subject to the same payment terms without exception and will not alter the agreed contract value unless specified and agreed in writing by QTD.
 Failure to comply with QTD payment terms will incur interest charges being added to the quotation/contract price at 5% above Bank of England Base Rate and will accrue daily until payment is received.
-Payments made for services or goods by credit card will be subject to a 2.5% charge on the total amount.
-No charge will be made for Debit cards.
+Payments made for services or goods by credit card will not be subject to a Surcharge/Booking Fee/Admin Fee or Service Fee on the total amount and no charge will be made for using Debit cards.

 Conditions of Sale